 Lobby Entertainment Network.
-Our LEN is a network of television and high-definition plasma screens strategically located throughout the lobbies of a majority of our digitally equipped theatres.
-As of June 30, 2011, our LEN had 2,702 screens in 1,263 founding member and network affiliate theatres connected to our DCN.
+Our LEN is a network of video screens strategically located throughout the lobbies of all of our digitally equipped founding member theatres and the majority of our network affiliate theatres.
+As of June 28, 2012, our LEN had 2,920 screens in 1,369 theatres connected to our DCN.
 The LEN screens are strategically placed in high-traffic locations such as concession stands and film queuing and other waiting areas.
 Programming on our LEN consists of an approximately 30-minute loop of branded entertainment content segments created specifically for the lobby with advertisements running between each segment.
-Our LEN programming has the same programming flexibility as the FirstLook on-screen programming.
-The LEN is currently displaying the same program simultaneously on all lobby screens within a given theatre, which we believe provides the maximum impact for our advertisers.
+We have the scheduling flexibility to send different LEN programming to each theatre and the same program is displayed simultaneously on all lobby screens within a given theatre, which we believe provides the maximum impact for our advertisers.
 We sell national and local advertising on the LEN individually or bundled with on-screen or other lobby promotions.
 The LEN programming includes up to two minutes for founding member advertisements to promote activities associated with the operation of the theatres, including concessions, ticketing partners, gift card and loyalty programs, special events presented by the theatre operator, vendors of services provided to theatres, so long as such promotion is incidental to the vendor's service.
 Additionally, subject to certain limitations, the LEN programming includes up to two minutes (one minute of which we provide to the founding member at no cost and one minute of which the founding member may purchase) to promote certain non-exclusive cross-marketing relationships entered into by the theatre operators for the purpose of increasing theatre attendance, which we call strategic programs.